 Astra Resources PLC is a technology led resources company with a cornerstone position in mining, carbon efficient businesses, steel and clean coal conversion technology.
 With the intended combination with a carbon fund, Astra now has the fingerprint to be able to grow and develop a business which complements a number of the targets outlined in the UN report:

 - Carbon dioxide capture and storage (CCS) technologies

 - Strategies to reduce the carbon intensities of fuel and the rate of reducing carbon intensity

 - Reduction of the energy intensity of the industry sector through the wide‐scale upgrading, replacement and deployment of best available technologies

 - Economic incentives for afforestation, sustainable forest management and reducing

 - Sustainable development in building sector designs.

 The Company has achieved success through diversity in acquisitions, identifying worldwide opportunities and seeking out next generation technology from every corner of the globe.
 In building this diversified, risk-managed portfolio, Astra’s vision is to redefine industries, and in turn, the global economy.
 Astra has a belief in human ingenuity, and knowledge is prized and leveraged by the Company.
 Its green technology holdings are significant in terms of both their future revenue and revolutionary potential.
 Taking century-old methodology in steel production and power generation, these assets will change the way businesses run and, ultimately, shift the ‘playing ground’ in the electricity and steel industries.
-Together with the entry into the carbon credit business through forestry preservation & management partnership (SGGA) it has the means to become a carbon neutral company.
+Together with the entry into the carbon credit business through forestry preservation & with a proposed future partnership with a carbon fund, it has the means to become a carbon neutral company.